syoxTS/Test/README.md

 2. Download this script by pressing the green button on the top right called "Code" and click Download ZIP.

-3. Open CMD and enter the directory.
+3. Open CMD and enter the follownig directory.

 npm install